-Disney suspends all political donations in Florida in the wake of ‘Don’t Say Gay’ bill
+Disney suspends political donations in Florida after bill restricting LGBTQ discussion

 “I’m glad that they have finally spoken up and I hope to see more of it in the future,” said GLAAD’s Ellis, adding that as a major company, Disney has a responsibility to stand against what she calls “corporate complacency” in the face of anti-LGBTQ legislation.

-“Disney is one of the largest employers Florida, so all eyes are on Disney to see what they are doing, and then others follow,” she said.
+“Disney is one of the largest employers in Florida, so all eyes are on Disney to see what they are doing, and then others follow,” she said.
 Ellis also hopes that Disney will double down on LGBTQ storylines, which can enlighten viewers to the prejudices that allow bills like the one in Florida to pass.
 “People receive information differently through entertainment than they do when they’re reading a newspaper or hearing someone’s position.
 It has such unique power,” she said “That’s where you humanize us and use these stories to tell why this stuff is going on.”